Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Colts stats and trends

-- The Colts have an ATS record of 5-2 in their seven games as an underdog of 3 points or more this season.
+- The Colts have an ATS record of 5-2 in their seven games when underdogs by 3 points or more this year.

-- Indianapolis' games this season have gone over the point total in 63.6% of its opportunities (seven times in 11 games with a set point total).
+- Indianapolis' games this season have gone over the total in seven out of 11 opportunities (63.6%).

-- When Indianapolis scores more than 22.2 points, it is 7-2 against the spread and 6-3 overall.
+- Indianapolis is 7-2 against the spread and 6-3 overall when the team records more than 22.2 points.

-- When Indianapolis picks up over 322.1 yards, the team is 6-1 against the spread and 4-3 overall.
+- In games that Indianapolis picks up over 322.1 yards, the team is 6-1 against the spread and 4-3 overall.

-- The Colts have turned the ball over 10 times, eight fewer times than the Buccaneers have forced turnovers (18).

 Home and road insights

-- Indianapolis is 3-3 against the spread, and 3-3 overall, at home.

-- At home, the Colts have two wins ATS (2-2) as 3-point underdogs or greater.
+- The Colts have two wins ATS (2-2) as 3-point underdogs or greater at home.

-- This year, in six games at home, Indianapolis has gone over the total three times.
+- This season, Indianapolis has gone over the total in three of six home games.

-- Tampa Bay is winless against the spread, and 2-3 overall, on the road.
+- Tampa Bay is 2-3 overall, and winless against the spread, on the road.

-- The Buccaneers are winless ATS (0-4) away from home as 3-point favorites or more.

-- In five away games this year, Tampa Bay has hit the over twice.
+- Tampa Bay has hit the over twice in five away games this season.

 Powered by Data Skrive.